 - be no more than 1/3 of the non-research/non-practicum credits required for the additional master's degree,

 - be approved by the graduate program, and

 - be non-research/non-practicum credits.

-Graduate programs will not allow you to double-count your credits if this will have a negative impact on your education.
-Graduate programs approve double-counting credits by signing your degree schedule for the additional master's program.
-Admission to the additional graduate degree program is not automatic; you are accepted at the discretion of the program to which you apply.
+Graduate programs will not allow students to double-count credits if this will have a negative impact on their education.
+Graduate programs approve double-counting credits by signing the degree schedule for the additional master's program.
+Admission to the additional graduate degree program is not automatic; students are accepted at the discretion of the program to which they apply.